MicrosoftDocs/dataexplorer-docs/data-explorer/machine-learning-clustering.md

 ### Use autocluster() for single record set clustering

-Even though there are less than a thousand exceptions, it’s still hard to find common segments, as there are multiple values in each column.
-You can use [`autocluster()`](/azure/kusto/query/autoclusterplugin) plugin to instantly extract a small list of common segments and find the interesting clusters within the spike's two minutes as seen in the following query:
+Even though there are less than a thousand exceptions, it's still hard to find common segments, as there are multiple values in each column.
+You can use [`autocluster()`](kusto/query/autoclusterplugin.md) plugin to instantly extract a small list of common segments and find the interesting clusters within the spike's two minutes as seen in the following query:

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA4WOsQrCMBRF937FG5OhJYkoovQfBN1DbC8aTNqSvlgHP94IQkf3c+65AUzRD3aCe1hue8dgHyGM0rta7WuzIb09KCWPVfii7vUPNQXtEUfbhTwzkh9uunrTckcCnRI6P+NSvDO7ONEVvACDWD80zRqRRcTThVxa5DKPv00hP81KL1+4AAAA)**\]**